Magnolia Plantation (Schriever, Louisiana)

 Magnolia Plantation, built in 1858, is a private residence located on Louisiana Highway 311, west of New Orleans and 3 mi south of Schriever, Louisiana.
-The plantation was built to cultivate cotton, which was a critical part of Terrebonne Parish's antebellum economy.
+The plantation was built to cultivate sugarcane, which was a critical part of Terrebonne Parish's antebellum economy.
 The plantation house is one of six surviving Greek Revival plantation houses in the parish.
 A portion of the film 12 Years a Slave was filmed at the plantation.
+On April 15, 2016, a paranormal investigation aired on the Travel Channel on the show Ghost Brothers featuring the Magnolia Plantation.

 The plantation was added to the National Register of Historic Places in 1983.